-Jessica is a neuroscientist creator specializing in digital sensory experiences whose doctoral research translated fragrance notes into analogous visual cues.
-She created three different Augmented Reality (AR) filters that played with three different fragrance ingredients’ textures, colors, shapes and movements.
+Jessica is a neuroscientist creator specialising in digital sensory experiences whose doctoral research translated fragrance notes into analogous visual cues.
+She created three different Augmented Reality (AR) filters that played with three different fragrance ingredients’ textures, colours, shapes and movements.
 Roman, a 3D animation designer, created eye-catching videos that highlighted the different notes in the fragrances and evoked each scent as a sensory mashup.

 Sephora Collection France then ran Augmented Reality ads that used the filters in Facebook News Feed, and promoted Jessica and Roman’s 3D videos in both Facebook and Instagram News Feed.

 To understand how well this new strategy worked, Sephora ran a split test consisting of its business-as-usual, brand-only creative assets in one cell, compared against a second cell with a combination of the creators’ assets plus brand-only assets.
 The team showed the ads in both Instagram and Facebook feed and Stories.